Emergency Dental Care in Pittsburgh

 We understand that a dental emergency can be a stressful and unexpected event.
 We provide emergency dental care to patients the same day during office hours.
 We have extended hours to help accommodate your schedule.

-Our caring staff will get you in to see Dr. Weingarden or Dr. Bakuri as soon as possible to treat your dental concern.
+Our caring staff will get you in to see Dr. Bakuri or Dr. Azarnoush as soon as possible to treat your dental concern.

 When a tooth has been knocked out, follow these steps:

 - Rinse your mouth

 - Attempt to gently place the tooth back in your mouth, without touching the root